MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

 When the user selects **Continue**, the following events occur:

-* If the bot defines a sign-in button, it activates the sign-in flow for bots, which is similar to the sign-in flow from an OAuth card button in a message stream.
+* If the bot defines a sign-in button, it activates the sign-in flow for bots that is similar to the sign-in flow from an OAuth card button in a message stream.
 The developer must decide which permissions require user's consent.
 This approach is recommended if you require a token with permissions beyond `openId`.
 For example, if you want to exchange the token for graph resources.

 * If the bot isn't providing a sign-in button on the OAuth card, user consent is required for a minimal set of permissions.
 This token is useful for basic authentication and to get the user's email address.